 600 grams (1¼ pound) whole or thick fillets of threadfin fish (ikan kurau), cleaned, or any mild fish

-- Put the dried chilis in a saucepan, and add enough water to cover.
-Boil for 5 minutes until the chilis are soft.
+- Pour enough hot water on dried chilis to cover and soak until they are soft.
 Drain.
 Process them in a food processor to a fine paste.
 Add the turmeric, galangal, belacan, shallots, lemongrass, and candlenuts.
 Process to a fine paste.
 Remove and set aside.

 - In a pot on medium-high heat, heat the oil.
 Fry the spice paste for 4 to 5 minutes until very aromatic but not browned.
 Add the tamarind water and bring to a boil.
 Taste and adjust the seasoning with more chili paste if not spicy enough.
 Add the salt and sugar (if using), or to taste—sugar is not necessary if the tamarind is sweet.
 Add the daun kesum, lower the heat to medium low, cover the pot with a lid, and simmer gently for 10 minutes.